Win10

 -

-per WSL Configuration. -
+Create/update /etc/wsl.confper WSL Configuration.

-Set
+Set rootpassword.

-rc file (dotfile) management
+Install rc file (dotfile) managementand clone/update~/.dotfilesper https://github.com/jfishe/dotfiles

-per Configure SSH in each WSL Distro:- Open private network access with Windows Firewall Rules for SSH.
+Configure sshd_configper Configure SSH in each WSL Distro:- Open private network access with Windows Firewall Rules for SSH.

 - Add Unix socket access to Windows OpenSSH for KeeAgent.